Documentation

 Instances For

-The intersective modifier built from a property P: combine P with the modificand by pointwise conjunction.
+The intersective modifier built from q: meet the modificand with q.
+At α → Prop this is pointwise conjunction; at conjoinable Denot domains (Intensional/Algebra.lean instances) it is Partee-Rooth generalized conjunction with the head.
 The well-behaved special case (restrictive relative clauses, intersective adjectives, manner adverbs).

 Equations